-Type A habitat is low, wet-mesic prairie with little topographic relief that occurs on nearshore glacial lake deposits (USFWS 2022).
+Type A habitat is low, wet-mesic prairie with little topographic relief that occurs on nearshore glacial lake deposits (USFWS, 2022).
 Type A Dakota skipper habitat is dominated by bluestem grasses, with forbs including black-eyed susan (Rudbeckia hirta), wood lily (Lilium philadelphicum), bluebell bellflower (Campanula rotundifolia), and mountain deathcamas (Zigadenus elegans) as sources of nectar.

-Type B habitat primarily occurs on rolling terrain over gravelly glacial moraine deposits and is dominated by bluestems and needle or porcupine grasses (Hesperostipa spp) (USFWS 2022).
+Type B habitat primarily occurs on rolling terrain over gravelly glacial moraine deposits and is dominated by bluestems and needle or porcupine grasses (Hesperostipa spp) (USFWS, 2022).
 Little bluestem (Schizachyrium scoparium) is often the most important species for larvae in this habitat type, but side oats grama (Bouteloua curtipendula) and prairie dropseed (Sporobolus heterolepis) can also be important.
 Narrow-leaved purple coneflower (Echinacea angustifolia) is among the most important source of nectar for adults in this habitat type, along with upright prairie coneflower (Ratibida columnifera), and common gaillardia (Gaillardia aristata).

-Dakota skippers have been observed in townships in Burke County.
-The nearest 2021 Dakota skipper township detection is located approximately 12.7 miles southeast of the Study Area in Township 160 North, Range 91 West as shown on Figure 3 (USFWS 2022).
-No designated critical habitat for Dakota skipper is located within the Study Area.
+Dakota skippers have been observed in one township in Emmons County and the surrounding county to the north, Burleigh County.
+The nearest pre 2019 Dakota skipper township detection is located approximately 19 miles northwest of the Survey Area in Township 137 North, Range 75 West as shown on Figure 3 (USFWS, 2022).
+No designated critical habitat for Dakota skipper is located within the Survey Area.